Softorage/HugoTheme-VibrantShadows/README.md

 If you have a tip, feedback or issues, please [open an issue here](https://github.com/Softorage/HugoTheme-VibrantShadows/issues).If you think 'Vibrant Shadows' theme could benefit from some features, or there is something that needs to be fixed, please open an issue at least 2-3 days prior to [opening a PR](https://github.com/Softorage/HugoTheme-VibrantShadows/pulls).
 If you think there is something that needs to be fixed and which isn't of much significance (say a typo), you may open a PR directly.

-If you like our work & find it useful, consider to star on GitHub.
+If you like our work & find it useful, please consider to star on GitHub.
 We are on [Facebook](https://www.facebook.com/Softorage/), [Twitter](https://twitter.com/Softorage) and [Instagram](https://www.instagram.com/softorage/), you can follow us there too!
 It really motivates us!

 ## License